ROCm/hipBLASLt/docs/reference/ext-reference.rst

                                                 std::vector<void*>&                   D,
                                                 std::vector<hipblasLtMatrixLayout_t>& matD);

-For the following API, the argument "epilogue" supports broadcasting.
-They are broadcasted to the length of the problem size by duplicating the last element.
+For the following API, the ``epilogue`` argument supports broadcasting to the length of the problem size by duplicating the last element.

 .. code-block:: c++